fisean/gnui/README_fltk1_to_fltk2.txt

 	This will create a up box with a label centered by default inside the box.

 3. Browser
-	The Browser class in gnui is very different from the gnui1 Fl_Browser class.
+	The Browser class in gnui is very different from the gnui1 GNUI_Browser class.

 	In gnui, it also permits to address most tree view needs, and multi-columning.
 	(gnui::Browser was first implemented from Marteen de Boer ToggleTree contrib.).